andrewkroh/google-oidc-auth-middleware/README.md

 # Traefik Google OIDC Auth Middleware

-This is a Traefik middleware plugin that authenticates users with Google OpenID Connect, and then checks that their email address of Google Workspace domain is authorized.
+This is a Traefik middleware plugin that authenticates users with Google OpenID Connect, and then checks that their email address or Google Workspace domain is authorized.

 ## Requirements